Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: Impurity distribution in real space

-The impurities are placed evenly in the bulk of the lattice as shown in Figs.~\ref{Fig_SM_Sz_real_Lx48}(a), (b), and (c) for the ``Y'' supersolid state, the up-up-down (UUD) state, and the ``V'' supersolid state, respectively.
-The four impurities in the summation of the bulk $N_{mid}=\frac{3}{4}L_{x}\times L_{y}$ sites correspond to an impurity density level of $1.85\%$.
-For simplicity, we only consider the impurity on the same sublattice where the same magnetic structure in $z$ direction is pinned by the impurities.
-In this case, the $\left\langle m_{z}^{2} \right\rangle$ remains almost unchanged.
-For a general impurity configuration where impurities are placed randomly on the three different sublattices, the interference of impurities may reduce the $\left\langle m_{z}^{2} \right\rangle$ but the impact to superfluid stiffness remains similar~\cite{zhang2010static}.
+The impurities are distributed uniformly within the bulk of the lattice, as illustrated in Figs.~\ref{Fig_SM_Sz_real_Lx48}(a), \ref{Fig_SM_Sz_real_Lx48}(b), and \ref{Fig_SM_Sz_real_Lx48}(c) for the ``Y'' supersolid state, the up-up-down (UUD) state, and the ``V'' supersolid state, respectively.
+In these examples, four impurities are uniformly distributed in the bulk regime of the $L_{x}\times L_{y}=48\times 6$ lattice, which contains $N_{\rm bulk}=\frac{3}{4}L_{x}\times L_{y}$ sites and is indicated by dashed lines.
+For simplicity, all impurities are placed on the same sublattice, so that the magnetic ordering along the $z$ direction is pinned consistently across the impurity sites.
+The distributions of the local magnetization $\left\langle S_{i}^{z}\right\rangle$ are also shown in Fig.~\ref{Fig_SM_Sz_real_Lx48} for the three states.
+In this case, $\left\langle m_{z}^{2} \right\rangle$ remains essentially unchanged.
+For a general configuration in which impurities are randomly distributed over all three sublattices, interference between impurities may suppress $\left\langle m_{z}^{2} \right\rangle$, but the effect on the superfluid stiffness remains qualitatively similar~\cite{zhang2010static}.